qrohlf/sensible-web-development/_chapters/1/1-sinatra-basics.md

 ## Sinatra Structure

-You already have a simple Sinatra example on your machine from the last chapter, called `webdev-gettingstarted`.
+You already have a simple Sinatra example on your machine from [chapter 0.3](chapters/0/3-verifying.html), called `webdev-gettingstarted`.
 Open up the directory where you cloned it so that you can follow along.
 You should have the following files in the directory:

 - `app.rb` – This is where the logic for your app lives, including *Routes* and *Helpers*
 - `views/` – This folder is where the *View* templates for your app go